このページの本文へ

 Health and Safety Activities in Each Region and Workplace

 At the Canon MJ Group, we have established the Shinagawa & Keihin District Safety and Health Committee, chaired by the Director in charge of Safety & Health, as the highest-level organization on health and safety.
-We have also adopted the Canon MJ Group Safety and Health Activity Policy and deploy it organizationally at each Group company, district, and workplace.
+The committee has adopted the Canon MJ Group Safety and Health Activity Policy and works to eradicate industrial accidents, maintain and promote health, improve traffic safety, prevent fires and disasters and create comfortable workplaces.

 Structure of Safety and Health Committees